 Breast implants are well made and problems with them are unusual.
-There is a chance over time however, that problems may develop with breast implants and breast implant revision may be required or preferred.
+There is a chance over time however, that problems may develop with breast implants.
+As such you may require or prefer breast implant revision.

 - wanting to go bigger